felicity-borg/AI-PredictiveMaintenance/docs/README.md

 After selecting the best model according to the evaluation criteria, a data pipeline with scoring can be deployed to a production or production-like environment for final customer acceptance.

-In this solution, modeling procedures are implemented as annotated Python 3 Jupyter Notebooks[](../src/ARMTemplates/).
+In this solution, modeling procedures are implemented as annotated Python 3 [Jupyter notebooks](src/Notebooks).
+Feature engineering is performed using Spark for the purpose of exploring and familiaring with Spark's capablities when implementing featurization in production as well as for the
 To enable scenarios with arbitrarily large input data sets (and also facilitate code/infrastructure reuse when implementing featurization in production), feature engineering is performed using Spark.

 The Notebooks can run on various compute targets; the ones currently supported out-of-the-box are: